jecikpo/Tutorial-Fuel-SRC20/README.md

 ## Testing
 This section describes the testing framework I came up with to test my contracts on Fuel using the Fuel's Rust SDK.
-My framework is a bit opinionated and contains a bit of overhead, but I decided to make it this way so that writing tests resembles the ease of how it is done in Foundry for EVM.
+My framework is a bit opinionated and contains a bit of overhead, but I decided to make it this way so that writing tests resembles the case of how it is done in Foundry for EVM.

 We will do the testing either on the local Fuel node, or the testnet.

 ### Testing Framework Overview
 Let's first describe the testing framework I created for test smart contracts for Fuel.
 I'm dividing my framework into the following files:
-- `tests/harness.rs` - the main test file contains just `mod` statements to include other files
+- `tests/harness.rs` - the main test file contains just `mod` statements to include other files.
-- `tests/utils` directory - all helpers, wrappers and setup functions reside here
+- `tests/utils` directory - all helpers, wrappers and setup functions reside here.
-- `tests/utils/setup.rs` - file contains helper functions for setting up wallets and creation of smart contract instances
+- `tests/utils/setup.rs` - file contains helper functions for setting up wallets and creation of smart contract instances.
 - `tests/utils/instance.rs` - generic trait and implemenation of a smart contract instance.
 - `tests/utils/<contract>.rs` - in this case it will be `tests/utils/src20.rs`, a dir containing wrapper functions of a specific smart contracts callable methods (all enclosed in an `impl`).